1996–97 South Pacific cyclone season: Other system

+On February 18, a tropical depression formed to the northeast of Fiji and moved southwestwards, before it was last noted during the next day.

 Season effects

 This table lists all the storms that developed in the South Pacific basin, to the east of 160E during the 1996–97 season.
 It includes their intensity on the Australian tropical cyclone intensity scale, duration, name, areas affected, deaths, and damages.
 For most storms the data is taken from TCWC Nadi and Wellingtons archives, however data for 37P has been taken from the JTWC archives rather than RSMC Nadi and TCWC Wellington's archives, and thus the winds are a period of 1-minute sustained as opposed to 10-minutes.